- AI-Based Wearable Market Overview

 Wearable Industry Shortcomings That Artificial Intelligence Solves

-The problem in wearable technology that would need an AI technologies solution is two-fold.
+The problem in wearable technology that would need an AI technology solution is two-fold.

-On one side, there is a problem that users face in terms of lack of an action item.
-Imagine this, suppose your smart watch notifies you that you have walked 300 steps in a day.
-Now what would you like to do with the information?
-Don’t you want to know what the ideal step counts?
-Or need a comparison with the previous day’s step count?
-Or simply need information around how steps lead to your fitness goal, how many more steps would you need to meet your goal?
+On one side, there is a problem that users face in terms of the lack of an action item.
+Imagine this, suppose your smartwatch notifies you that you have walked 300 steps in a day.
+Now, what would you like to do with the information?
+Don’t you want to know what the ideal step counts are?
+Or do you need a comparison with the previous day’s step count?
+Or simply need information about how many more steps would you need to meet your goal?

 Now on the other side, there is a ‘what is the next step problem’ with the wearable service providers.
-When built simply on the idea of fetching information from the body and notifying the vitals to the users, there comes a time when users start asking the value proposition (although, the instance almost never comes in case of medical wearable apps which are devised to track vitals).
-What is difficult for service providers is to think about the expansion model – another one of the wearable challenges that AI solves.
+When built simply on the idea of fetching information from the body and notifying the vitals of the users, there comes a time when users start asking about the value proposition (although the instance almost never comes in the case of medical wearable apps which are devised to track vitals).
+What is difficult for service providers is to think about the expansion model – another one of the wearables challenges that fitness AI solves.

-- Continuous improvements in the design, function, and variety of available wearable devices, in addition to constant innovations introduced by a slew of sound wearable app development company.
+- Continuous improvements in the design, function, and variety of available wearable devices, in addition to constant innovations introduced by a skilled wearable app development company.

-- Smart wearable device market will be able to sustain a double-digit growth, with 780 Million units poised to sell between 2018-2022.
+- Smart wearable device market will be able to sustain double-digit growth, with 780 million units poised to sell by the end of the year 2022.

-The use cases of artificial intelligence in wearable device is presently divided into two main categories: Healthcare & Safety, Enhancing AR/VR, and Intelligent Assistants.
+The use cases of artificial intelligence in wearable technology are presently divided into three main categories: Healthcare & Safety, Enhancing AR/VR, and Intelligent Assistants.

 Enhancing Augmented and Virtual Reality

-The first and most uprising use cases of wearable AI is seen in their incorporation in the AR/VR segment.
+The first and most uprising use cases of wearable AI are seen in their incorporation in the AR/VR segment.
 The mixed reality devices which use a blend of augmented and virtual reality can be enhanced greatly through AI technologies incorporation in the wearable industry.
-The present mixed reality headsets have to be connected to either a powerful PC or smartphones to work.
-But their performance however is dependent on the processor’s power.
+The present mixed reality headsets have to be connected to either a powerful PC or smartphone to work.
+But their performance, however, is dependent on the processor’s power.

-AI can lower down the wearable workload by adjusting the performance of the headset to what the users require at the moment.
-Through an interaction with the user and their environment, the intelligent machines are able to understand their preferences, the information that has to be displayed, and lower the latency which is experienced with a mixed reality.
+AI can lower the wearable workload by adjusting the performance of the headset to what the users require at the moment.
+Through interaction with the user and their environment, the intelligent machines are able to understand their preferences and the information that has to be displayed and lower the latency, which is experienced with mixed reality.

-Example: In HoloLens 2, Microsoft has announced to incorporate a dedicated AI core processor for providing users with an expansive experience.
-The time to come will see more AI wearable devices emerging in the gaming industry.
+Example: Microsoft has launched HoloLens 2, a dedicated AI core processor for providing users with an expansive experience.
+Intelligent Wearable Assistant

-With wearable intelligence being on the rise, Artificial Technology is being used for empowering the devices into becoming true assistants and thus improving the customer experience.
-The use case of AI Analytics in Wearable is fairly evident in the sports world where the gadgets and advanced sensors are embedded in the smart apparel and provide the users with real-time notification of their metrics in addition to actionable advice for improving performance and insights for lowering the injuries risk.
+With applications in wearable technology being on the rise, artificial intelligence devices are becoming true assistants and thus improving the customer experience.
+The use case of AI Analytics in wearable is fairly evident in the sports world where gadgets and advanced sensors are embedded in smart apparel and provide users with real-time notification of their metrics in addition to actionable advice for improving performance and insights for lowering the injuries risk.
 A justifiable example of this is an artificial intelligence smartwatch.

-Example: When we talk about the companies using wearable technology and AI combination, both Google and Apple offer the functionality of syncing their assistant services: Google Assistant and Siri with their Watch, EarPods and other wearables.
+Example: When we talk about the companies using wearable technology and fitness AI combination, both Google and Apple offer the functionality of syncing their assistant services: Google Assistant and Siri, with their Watch, EarPods, and other wearables.

 Health & Safety

-The use cases of AI and wearable technology in healthcare is most sought after.
+The use cases of AI and wearable technology in healthcare are most sought after.
 On an individual level, both the technologies – AI in Healthcare and Wearable in Healthcare – are doing a lot of efforts to make the sector disruptive.
-There are multiple ways in which the combination of AI and Wearable are helping the healthcare industry a lot more responsive and preventative.
+There are multiple ways in which the combination of artificial intelligence and wearable tech is helping the healthcare industry become a lot more responsive and preventative.

-- The technology, through natural language processing and computer vision, learns the visual cues which the sighted people recognize in cities like paths, buildings, sidewalks, curbs, etc. It then uses the information by converting it into natural voice cues that help visually impaired wearers move around the city comfortably.
+- The technology, through natural language processing and computer vision, learns the visual cues sighted people recognize in cities, like paths, buildings, sidewalks, curbs, etc. It then uses the information by converting it into natural voice cues that help visually impaired wearers move around the city comfortably.
 One such example of natural language processing is an app called Soniphi.
 It is a frequency-based personal wellness app that allows users to record their voice notes and get a full health analysis report.

 - Machine Learning in healthcare can help users to understand all seizure patterns through real-time monitoring.
-These wearable devices with AI capabilities can be worn by someone having epilepsy and can then alert them if a pattern is recognized, so that they get time to pull off the road or reac a safe spot in time.
+These wearable devices with AI capabilities can be worn by someone having epilepsy and can then alert them if a pattern is recognized so that they get time to pull off the road or reach a safe spot in time.